New Carpet Cost and Prices 2023

 2. How long you expect your carpet to last. (years)

-Typical Nylon Carpet Prices 2022
+Typical Nylon Carpet Prices for 2024

 (Does not including padding & installation costs)